Meshwesh: History

-During the reign of Merneptah it seems that the early-warning system from his father's time had fallen into disrepair, as there was an unexpected Libyan invasion into the Nile Delta and the Western Oases in Year 5 of his reign.
-Unlike his predecessors, Merenptah states in his battle reliefs at Karnak that it was primarily the Libu tribe who led the conflict, but that Meshwesh and Sea People allies were also involved.
-Indeed, Merenptah claims that "9,100 swords of the Meshwesh" were captured.
-(This conflict is also described on the Merneptah Stele, also known as the Israel Stele.)
+During the reign of Merneptah, the early-warning system had fallen into disrepair, as an unexpected Libyan invasion into the Nile Delta and oases of the Western Desert in Year 5 of his reign.
+Unlike his predecessors, Merenptah states in his battle reliefs at Karnak that it was primarily the Libu who led the conflict, but that Meshwesh and Sea People allies were also involved.
+Indeed, Merenptah claims that 9100 swords of the Meshwesh were captured.
+This conflict is also described on the Merneptah Stele.

 About twenty-five years later, during the reign of Ramesses III, the growing conflict between the Egyptians and Libyans came to a head.
 This time, it was the Meshwesh who instigated the conflict, though other Libyan tribes and their Sea People allies were involved in fighting two major campaigns against the Egyptian king, in Ramesses III's Regnal Years 5 and 11.
-The Year 11 campaign was concerned almost exclusively with the Meshwesh, however.
-Ramesses claimed victory, and settled the Meshwesh in military concentration camps in Middle Egypt in order to force their assimilation into Egyptian culture and press them into military service for the Egyptian state.
+The Year 11 campaign was primarily concerned with the Meshwesh, however.
+Ramesses claimed victory, and settled the Meshwesh in military concentration camps in Middle Egypt in order to assimilate them and impress them into military service for the state.
 According to Papyrus Harris I, Ramesses "settled [them] in strongholds of the Victorious King, they hear the language of the [Egyptian] people, serving the King, he makes their language disappear."

-A Third Intermediate Period text mentions there being at least five "Fortresses of the Meshwesh" in the area of Herakleopolis Magna; these were probably the ones established by Ramesses.
-Throughout the 20th Dynasty, various texts on ostraca and papyri mention attacks by Meshwesh tribesmen as far south as Thebes, where the workmen of Deir el-Medina were forced to seek protection inside the mortuary temple of Medinet Habu.
+A text from the Third Intermediate Period mentions there being at least five "Fortresses of the Meshwesh" in the area of Herakleopolis Magna; these were probably the ones established by Ramesses.
+Throughout the Twentieth Dynasty, various texts on ostraca and papyri mention attacks by Meshwesh tribesmen as far south as Thebes, where the workmen of Deir el-Medina were forced to seek protection inside the mortuary temple of Medinet Habu.

-During the late Third Intermediate Period, the Nile Delta hosted the four great chiefdoms of the Meshwesh, each ruled by a "Great Chief of the Ma", whose seats of power were in the cities of Mendes, Sebennytos, Busiris and Per-Sopdu respectively; other lesser chiefdoms, led by a simple "Chief of the Ma", were located at Sais and Pharbaithos.
+During the late Third Intermediate Period, the Delta hosted the four great chiefdoms of the Meshwesh, each ruled by a "Great Chief of the Ma", whose seats of power were in the cities of Mendes, Sebennytos, Busiris and Per-Sopdu respectively; other lesser chiefdoms, led by a simple "Chief of the Ma", were located at Sais and Pharbaetus.